-A bankruptcy case normally begins when the debtor files a petition with the bankruptcy court.
+A bankruptcy case typically begins when the debtor files a petition with the bankruptcy court.
 A petition may be filed by an individual, spouses together, or by a business.
 All bankruptcy cases are handled in federal court under rules outlined in the U.S. Bankruptcy Code.
 Bankruptcy cases are often characterized by the "chapter" in the U.S. Bankruptcy Code under which the case is filed.
 Three of the most common bankruptcies are Chapter 7, 11 and 13.
 Individuals may file Chapter 7 or Chapter 13 bankruptcy.
-Businesses may file bankruptcy under Chapter 7 to liquidate, or Chapter 11 to reorganize.
+Businesses may file bankruptcy under Chapter 7 to liquidate or Chapter 11 to reorganize.

-- Chapter 7 Bankruptcy
+Chapter 7 Bankruptcy

-Chapter 7 bankruptcy is often referred to as a liquidation bankruptcy.
+Chapter 7 bankruptcy is often referred to as liquidation bankruptcy.
 It is used by both businesses and individuals.
 Sole proprietorships can file Chapter 7, but only under the name of the owner.
 Partnerships and corporations can also file Chapter 7 bankruptcy.
 The Chapter 7 case seeks to serve as an orderly vehicle for liquidating the assets of the debtor and paying as many debts as possible.
 This is all done under the protection of the bankruptcy court and prevents a "race to the courthouse" (by creditors).

 A Trustee is appointed by the bankruptcy court and is charged with a duty to gather and preserve the assets and oversee the liquidation of those assets.
 One goal of the Trustee is to maximize the assets of the debtor available to satisfy creditors' claims.

-The trustee will then solicit and issue payment to creditors according to a priority scheme set forth in the bankruptcy code.
+The Trustee will then solicit and issue payment to creditors according to a priority scheme set forth in the bankruptcy code.
 Each class of creditors must be paid in full before any proceeds can be used to pay a lower class.
 Administrative claims — those that arise from the filing of the bankruptcy itself — are paid first.
-Administrative claims could include a real estate commission for the sale of property, the cost of preparing a car for sale, or accounting fees, and taxes.
+Administrative claims could include a real estate commission for the sale of a property, the cost of preparing a car for sale, or accounting fees, and taxes.

 Secured claims are paid from the sale of their collateral.
 If any proceeds remain, general unsecured claims are then paid.

-- Chapter 11 Bankruptcy
+Chapter 11 Bankruptcy

 Chapter 11 is often referred to as "business bankruptcy," although some individuals file a Chapter 11 to reorganize debt either because they exceed the debt limits imposed on Chapter 13, or they do not want to be limited by Chapter 13's more strict payment structure.

 In a Chapter 11 case, the debtor reorganizes its debts under the watch of the bankruptcy court, but the debtor has responsibility for the day-to-day operations.
-The debtor is called a debtor-in-possession (of its property) and serves as its own trustee.
+The debtor is called a debtor-in-possession (of its property) and serves as its own Trustee.

 The aim of the Chapter 11 debtor is to propose and secure approval for a reorganization plan.
-The plan will almost always change whatever terms the debtor and the creditors operated under outside of Chapter 11.
+The plan will almost always change whatever terms the debtor and the creditors operated outside of Chapter 11.

-- Chapter 13 Bankruptcy
+Chapter 13 Bankruptcy

-A chapter 13 bankruptcy enables individuals with regular income to develop a plan to repay all or part of their debts.
+chapter 13 bankruptcy enables individuals with regular income to develop a plan to repay all or part of their debts.
 Under this chapter, debtors propose a repayment plan to make installments to creditors over three to five years.
 During this time, the law forbids creditors from starting or continuing collection efforts.